What you need to know…

 - Visit the small galleries around Chippendale such as White Rabbit and Kaleidoscope Gallery.

-- Carriageworks is the largest multi-arts centre in Sydney located in Redfern, with a range of contemporary dance, theatre, music and fashion events taking place.
+- Located in Redfern, Carriageworks is the largest multi-arts centre in Sydney, with a range of contemporary dance, theatre, music and fashion events taking place.

-- Alexandria has come along way from the days of warehouses and industrial estates – these have now been converted to accommodate furniture and design shops plus cafes and restaurants.
+- Alexandria has come along way from the days of warehouses and industrial estates – these have now been converted to accommodate furniture and design shops, as well as cafes and restaurants.

 Contact information and useful links: